ShiminLei/Log-Analysis/README.md

 # Description

-Python script uses psycopg2 to query a PostgreSQL database for a fictional news website, and print out the result for given questions.
+Python script uses psycopg2 to query a PostgreSQL database for a news website, and print out the result for given questions.

 # Requirements